AdamField118/Chaotic_Pendulum/Simulations/README.md

 Denominator and Numerator:

-Calculated using trigonometric functions to account for the coupling between the pendulums.
+Calculates the numerator and denominator of the big fraction in [Final Equations](#final-equations).

 Angular Accelerations:

-"ddtheta1": Computed using a combination of gravitational effects and the dynamics of the second pendulum.
+"ddtheta1": This simply does the division in [Final Equations](#final-equations).

-"ddtheta2": Derived partly from "ddtheta1" and includes additional terms for the second pendulum's dynamics.
+"ddtheta2": Derived partly from "ddtheta1" and includes additional terms seen in [Final Equations](#final-equations).

 ### Return Value